When a married couple goes through a divorce, one of the most contested

 As a psychologically-trained mediator and divorce attorney for more than

-thirty-five years, I’ve seen countless custody disputes.
-For many
+35 years, I’ve seen countless custody disputes.
+For many years,

-years, courts ruled in favor of the mother as the parent who retained
+courts ruled in favor of the mother as the parent who retained full custody

-full custody of the children while leaving a lot of good fathers with
+of the children while leaving a lot of good fathers with the short end

-In those cases, the ones that suffered the most were the children who needed
+In those cases, the ones that suffered the most were the children, who

-are in the work force full time and because the contributions of fathers
+are often in the work force full-time, and because the contributions of

-are becoming more appreciated, the legal system has started to give fathers
+fathers are becoming more appreciated, the legal system has started to

-joint or even full custody.
-But many dads are not aware of this and have
+give fathers joint or even full custody.
+But many dads are not aware of

 What’s a father to do?